yuckyman/ProjectLexiMap/README.md

 # Fine-tune the sentence transformer model using triplet loss
 python -m finetune.train

-# After fine-tuning, use the custom model in keybert_trainer.py by changing:
+# After fine-tuning, the model will be available at:
-# model_name = 'models/mpnet_textbook_tuned'
+# models/mpnet_textbook_tuned
 ```

 the fine-tuning process: